Connection lines allow you to link objects on the board. This is helpful for building diagrams and flowcharts.

 Creating connection lines between objects

-If you attach a connection line to a non-center blue dot, lines will cross if you move the object:
+If you drag a line and attach it to a non-center blue dot, the line will cross the objects if you move them.

 Two shapes are linked via a side blue dot

-If you link the line to the centre blue dot, lines won't cross if you move the object:
+If you link the line to the center blue dot, the line will not cross the objects when you move them.

 Two shapes are connected via a center blue dot